Brazil's Lula picks Amazon defender for environment minister

 RIO DE JANEIRO (AP) —

-Amazon activist Marina Silva has announced that she has been appointed as environment minister of Brazil by President-elect Luiz Inácio Lula da Silva.
-Silva announced her appointment Thursday in a message to supporters.
-Lula scheduled a news conference for later Thursday to announce the appointments.
+Brazil´s President-elect Luiz Inácio Lula da Silva announced Thursday that Amazon activist Marina Silva will be the country´s next minister of environment.
 The announcement indicates the new administration will prioritize cracking down on illegal deforestation in the forest even if it means running afoul of powerful agribusiness interests.

 Both attended the recent U.N. climate conference in Egypt, where Lula promised cheering crowds “zero deforestation” in the Amazon, the world’s largest rainforest and a key to fighting climate change, by 2030.
 “There will be no climate security if the Amazon isn’t protected,” he said.

+Silva told the news network Globo TV shortly after the announcement that the name of the ministry she will lead will be changed to the Ministry of Environment and Climate Change.

-His choice of Silva underscores that commitment — but the contentious pick may undermine his prospects for governability, given many agribusiness players and associated lawmakers resent her.
-The resentment stems from her time as environment minister during most of Lula’s last presidency, from 2003 to 2010.
+Many agribusiness players and associated lawmakers resent Silva.
+That stems from her time as environment minister during most of Lula’s prior presidency, from 2003 to 2010.

-Lula was also appointing Sonia Guajajara as Brazil’s first minister of Indigenous peoples, she announced in her own post Thursday.
-And Carlos Fávaro, a soybean producer, was to be appointed agriculture minister, according to local news reports.
+Lula also named Sonia Guajajara, an Indigenous woman, as Brazil’s first minister of Indigenous peoples, and Carlos Fávaro, a soybean producer, as agriculture minister.

 Silva was born in the Amazon and worked as a rubber tapper as an adolescent.
 As environment minister she oversaw the creation of dozens of conservation areas and a sophisticated strategy against deforestation with major operations against environmental criminals and new satellite surveillance.
 She also helped design the largest international effort to preserve the rainforest, the mostly Norway-backed Amazon Fund.
 Deforestation dropped dramatically.